 Except as disclosed in the accounts, the results for the year were not materially affected by transactions of a sort not usually undertaken by the Health and Care Professions Council, or circumstances of an exceptional or non-recurring nature.

 Appendix 1 - Proposed letter of representation (iv)

 Unadjusted Errors

-The following unadjusted errors have been brought to my attention:
+Annex 1 includes a list of unadjusted errors that have been brought to my attention.